Documentation

 Stats derive from normalized cost.
 Templates define cost and allocation ratios.
 Final stats compute automatically: HP = cost × hpPerCost × hpRatio, DPS = cost × dpsPerCost × dpsRatio, HPS = cost × hpsPerCost × hpsRatio.

-Run bun test src/game/balance.test.ts to verify economy timing, cost efficiency across units, TTK ranges, counter effectiveness, and role differentiation.
+Run bun test src/rts/balance.test.ts to verify economy timing, cost efficiency across units, TTK ranges, counter effectiveness, and role differentiation.
 The test file prints TTK matrix, cost efficiency metrics, and economy timeline.

 Visual balance dashboard at /balance shows the same data in browser.